 What type of anaesthesia I would have?

-• Local anaesthetic (small injection of anaesthetic around the eye).
+- Local anaesthetic (small injection of anaesthetic around the eye).
 This is often used for retinal surgery.
-Initially, the eye is numbed with some anaesthetic drops, then a small injection of the anaesthetic solution is administered around the eye.
+Initially, the eye is numbed with some anaesthetic drops, and then a small injection of the anaesthetic solution is administered around the eye.

-• General anaesthetic: In this type, you will be put to sleep during the surgery with the help of an anaesthetist.
-This option is often not required for most eye surgeries and often reserved for selective inductions or as per patient request.
+- General anaesthetic: In this type, you will be put to sleep during the surgery with the help of an anaesthetist.
+This option is often not required for most eye surgeries and is usually reserved for selective inductions or as per patient request.

 Should I stop my medication?